nekomeowww/CustomDrones/README.md

 ## Translation of Wiki

-I am Chinese, I did started to work on the Wiki translation before I finally decided to work the repo.
+I am Chinese, I did start to work on the Wiki translation before I finally decided to re-work the repo.
 So the current Wiki page on the [CustomDrones-Wiki](https://github.com/nekomeowww/CustomDrones-Wiki) declared that the language is Chinese.
 If you are Chinese and wish to help translate everything (include item names, the description, the block, etc.), leave an issue [here](https://github.com/nekomeowww/CustomDrones-Wiki/issues).
 For the other languages, leave an issue in the [Issue](https://github.com/nekomeowww/CustomDrones-Wiki/issues) tab and mark your language like this:
 __[Your Language (Must be English)] Wiki(Two options, Wiki or Project) Localization__.